Ashraf2543/SiteSentry1/README.md

 ## 💡 Future Enhancements
 - Add a feature to set usage limits per website
 - Export time tracking data
-- Support for multiple browsers
+- Support for IOS Ecosytem supported browsers

 ## 📩 Contact
 For suggestions or issues, feel free to create an issue or contact the development team.